DogeTheBeast/College_notes/CHEM 154/Unit 10/Reaction Rates.md

 $${\LARGE Rate = k[A]^0}$$

-As the order of the reaction is 0,  the rate of the reaction is *independent of the initial concentration of the reactant* and only dependent upon the *rate constant*.
+As the order of the reaction is 0,  the rate of the reaction is *independent of the  concentration of the reactant* and only dependent upon the *rate constant*.
 Therefore, by integrating the rate law, we get,

 $${\LARGE [A]_t = [A]_0 \; - kt}$$